 Your video thumbnails are the first impression users have of your content, and you need to make it count.
 Canva is a free image editing tool that you can use to design your YouTube thumbnails, including adding text and effects that help make your video stand out.

 Dash Hudson’s YouTube Insights solution provides a holistic and easy-to-digest view of your YouTube content strategy.
-Quickly analyze your YouTube performance with insights that are easy to understand—from the KPIs on a single video to your entire channel’s impact on your marketing investment.
+Discover competitive insights to unlock opportunities for your YouTube strategy.
+Quickly analyze your YouTube performance with insights that are easy to understand — from the KPIs on a single video to your entire channel’s impact on your marketing investment.

 YouTube is the second-largest social marketing platform, and it has a well-established advertising infrastructure.
 With audience preferences gravitating further toward video content, there has never been a better time to start using YouTube as a marketing channel.